-All of our staff have an equal responsibility to act on any suspicion or disclosure that may indicate that a child is at risk of harm.
-Any student or staff involved in child protection or safeguarding issue will receive appropriate support.
+All staff have an equal responsibility to act on any suspicion or disclosure that may indicate that a child is at risk of harm.
+Any student or staff involved in a child protection or safeguarding issue will receive appropriate support.

-Our strong safeguarding culture ensures that we treat all pupils with respect and involve them in decisions that affect them.
-We encourage positive, respectful and safe behaviour among pupils and we set a good example by conducting ourselves appropriately.
+Our strong safeguarding culture ensures that we treat all students with respect and involve them in decisions that affect them.
+We encourage positive, respectful and safe behaviour among students and we set a good example by conducting ourselves appropriately.

-Identifying safeguarding and child protection concerns often begin with recognising changes in pupils' behaviour and knowing that these changes may be signs of abuse, neglect or exploitation.
+Identifying safeguarding and child protection concerns often begins with recognising changes in students' behaviour and knowing that these changes may be signs of abuse, neglect or exploitation.
 Challenging behaviour may be an indicator of abuse.

-All of our staff will reassure children that their concerns and disclosures will be taken seriously and that they will be supported and kept safe.
+All staff will reassure children that their concerns and disclosures will be taken seriously and that they will be supported and kept safe.